leokayser/leokayser.github.io/_pages/NAHC.md

 ---
 layout: page
 permalink: /nahc/
-title: GIT & NaHC Reading Seminar
+title: GIT & NaHC
 description: This is where Enya Hsiao and I organise the <i>Geometric Invariant Theory & Non-abelian Hodge Correspondence</i> Reading Seminar.
 nav: true
 nav_order: 6
 ---

 <a href="/assets/pdf/nahc/GIT_NaHC_Seminar_Plan.pdf" target="_blank">Here is the current version of the seminar plan!</a>

+**Update 2024-01-23:** Added the notes from Fernando's talk and added this page to the navigation bar.

 **Update 2023-12-13:** Added the notes from Anaëlle's talk.